Void-Framework/Void/SECURITY.md

 ## Scope and Safe Harbor

-- Scope: code in this repository and official modules under the io.void.* namespace
+- Scope: code in this repository and official modules under the io.voidx.* namespace
 - Out of scope: issues exclusively in downstream applications built with Void
 - Safe Harbor: we will not initiate legal action for good-faith research and reporting that follows this policy and avoids privacy violations and service disruption